Constitution, By-Laws & Handbook

 Article V – Elections

 Section 2.
-Officers shall be elected in even numbered years during the month of April, for a term of two years.
+Officers shall be elected in even-numbered years during the month of April, for a term of two years.
 Part-time Representatives shall be elected by the part-time members in their respective Chapters by secret ballot.
 Chapter Chairpersons and Executive Committee Members shall be elected by their respective Chapters by secret ballot.
-The President, Vice President, Secretary, and Treasurer shall be elected by secret ballot of the general membership.
+The President, Vice President, Secretary, and Treasurer shall be elected by secret ballot of the union membership.

 Section 4.
 The elected officers of the Local shall take office at the last membership meeting of the Spring semester of even numbered years, unless otherwise specified in the By-Laws of this organization.
 The appointed officers shall take office upon concurrence with their appointment by the President.

 Section 5.
 Officers may be recalled by a two-thirds majority of the union membership in a special election.
 Upon receipt of a petition signed by twenty-five percent of the union membership, the Executive Committee must call a special election within two weeks for the recall of an officer.
 The recall ballot must state the reasons for the recall and give the response of the officer in question, and must include a nominee for the office whose holder is the object

 of the recall.
 If the election results in the successful recall of an officer, then the provisions in Section 3 of this Article are to be followed for the election of the new officer.

 Section 1.
 The Executive Committee shall meet at least once a month at a regular time and place during the academic year.
 A quorum shall consist of half the voting members of the Executive Committee.
 Decisions shall be made by majority vote.
 For the purpose of establishing quorum and when voting, if a position is held jointly by two faculty members, they shall count as one.
 These meetings are open to all union members, except for agenda items designated as closed session of the Executive Committee.

 Section 2.
 Special meetings of the general membership may be called by the Executive Committee or at the request of any of the Chapters.